Otasmacour/Minesweeper/README.md

-# This is what the you win screen looks like.
+# This is what the win screen looks like.
 ![Screenshot 3](https://github.com/Otasmacour/Minesweeper/assets/111227700/3bf39415-67a4-4468-98e1-fc7efe905b22)